sora-xor/sora-docs/src/hashi.md

 # HASHI bridge

-This article is about a HASHI bridge - a decentralized two-way bridge connecting SORA and Ethereum.
-HASHI means bridge in Japanese, and it will be the plumbing that links many different chains, like pipes connecting the world's assets.
-This bridge was a significant component of the plans for the beta launch of the SORA network in Q1 2021.
+This article is about the HASHI bridge - a decentralized two-way bridge connecting SORA and other blockchains (such as Ethereum and Polkadot).
+HASHI means bridge in Japanese, and it is the plumbing that links many different chains, like pipes connecting the world's assets.
+The initial version of this bridge was a significant component of the plans for the beta launch of the SORA network in Q1 2021.

 ## Flows